IIITLucknowSWEngg/CSITTeam013/Assignment2/Design.md

   - Designed to be scalable and resilient, capable of handling a large number of concurrent users and high traffic volumes.

 - **Microservices Architecture:**
-  - Nova Digital adopts a microservices architecture, breaking down the system into small, loosely coupled services that can be developed, deployed, and scaled independently.
+  - NOVA Digital adopts a microservices architecture, breaking down the system into small, loosely coupled services that can be developed, deployed, and scaled independently.
   - Each microservice focuses on a specific business capability and communicates with others through well-defined APIs and protocols.
   - This architecture promotes flexibility, scalability, and fault isolation, allowing Nova Digital to evolve and update its system components without affecting the entire system.